 How to Cite

-Allosteric interactions involve the simultaneous binding of two ligands to the same receptor.
-An allosteric modulator causes a conformational change in the receptor protein that yields a change in the binding or signaling of an orthosteric agent, i.e., an agonist or competitive antagonist that binds to the endogenous agonist binding site.
-Because of the complex nature of allosteric phenomena, the detection and quantification of their effects on orthosteric ligand binding relies on the use of both equilibrium and non-equilibrium assays to ensure proper interpretation of the findings.
-Outlined in this unit are the most common experimental approaches for measuring allosteric effects on orthosteric ligand affinity at G protein-coupled receptors.
-There is also a discussion of the analysis of experimental data derived from such assays.
-Curr.
-Protoc.
-Pharmacol.
-52:1.22.1-1.22.41. © 2011 by John Wiley & Sons, Inc.
+Allosteric interactions are non-competitive in nature and involve the simultaneous binding of two ligands to the same receptor.
+These interactions are also commonly referred to as being cooperative.
+The effect of an allosteric modulator is to cause a conformational change in the receptor protein that yields a decrease or increase in the equilibrium binding affinity of a classical (orthosteric) agent, such as an agonist or competitive antagonist, for its binding site on the receptor, and vice versa.
+Because of the complex nature of allosteric phenomena, their detection and quantification relies on the use of both equilibrium and non-equilibrium binding assays, otherwise the phenomenon may be misinterpreted.
+This unit outlines the most common experimental approaches to measuring allosterism at G protein-coupled receptors, and also discusses the analysis of experimental data derived from such assays.